 Twenty minutes later, a second torpedo was seen heading straight for the Matsu, but it managed to manoeuvre out of harms way.
 Instead, the torpedo struck the Transylvania, a second blow that sank the ship immediately.
 Ten crew members, 29 army officers, and 373 soldiers perished.

-In a letter to his mother, one English soldier wrote: "When the first torpedo hit us, most were on deck instead of in the engine room, thank God.
+In a letter to his mother, one British soldier wrote: "When the first torpedo hit us, most were on deck instead of in the engine room, thank God.
 We were told we had time to leave the ship on the lifeboats because it would sink in three hours, at the earliest."

 But the gravity of the situation was greatly underestimated.
 Within 40 minutes of the first hit, the Transylvania could no longer be seen on the water.